KhoiDLy/KhoiDLy.github.io/_posts/research/Integrated system and controller design/2014-09-01-ElectroHydraulicRollingSoftRobot copy 2.md

 The below slides are for the detailed design, modeling, and control of Electrohydraulic Rolling Soft Robot:
 {: class="no-print"}

-{% include pdf.html url="portfolio/ElectrohydraulicRollingSoftRobot.pdf" description="This Project describes the Electrohydraulic Rolling Soft Robot" %}
+{% include pdf.html url="portfolio/ElectrohydraulicRollingSoftRobot.pdf" description="" %}